haykam821/Mod-Viewer/README.md

 ## Permissions

 By default, the `/modviewer` command is available to level two operators.
 If a permission mod that supports permission keys is installed, then the `modviewer.command` permission key controls availability instead.

+In addition, permission keys of the format `modviewer.view_mod.<id>`, where `<id>` is the ID of the mod, control the visibility of mods on an individual basis.